-Sir Rodney Brooke, Chairman of the Ilkley Manor House Trust, describes the agreement to transfer the running of the historic building to the charitable trust as:
+Sir Rodney Brooke, President of the Ilkley Manor House Trust, described the agreement to transfer the running of the historic building to the charitable trust as ‘a fantastic opportunity to create a lasting cultural legacy for the town, visitors and the wider region’.

-The Trust’s vision is to create a space for local groups to meet and there will be a permanent heritage exhibition explaining Ilkley’s unique cultural past – the rock art on the Moor, the Roman fort, the Saxon crosses, the Norman church and the Victorian spa town.
+The Trust’s vision is to create a space that tells the story of the house, the land it sits on and how this has shaped the development of the town of Ilkley.
+From the unique rock art on the Moor, the Roman fort, the Saxon crosses, the Norman church, the Victorian spa town as well as the thriving town Ilkley is today.
 It’s hoped the centre will attract visitors from across the district, increasing footfall in the town, sharing Ilkley’s great assets more widely and bringing trade to local businesses.

 The main rooms can be hired for events and the cottages are available for long-term letting.